Malaria drugs’ promise for coronavirus spurs hope, shortages

 The French study has attracted the most attention.
 Doctors gave hydroxychloroquine to 26 people with confirmed coronavirus infections, including some with no symptoms.
 Six also were given the antibiotic azithromycin.

-Some of the 26 were not counted in the final results because they didn’t complete the study — what’s know as “lost to followup” — but that included three who worsened and were sent to intensive care, one who died a day after later testing negative for the virus, and one who stopped treatment because of nausea.
+Some of the 26 were not counted in the final results because they didn’t complete the study — what’s known as “lost to followup” — but that included three who worsened and were sent to intensive care, one who died a day after later testing negative for the virus, and one who stopped treatment because of nausea.

 After six days, no patients given hydroxychloroquine plus azithromycin had virus detected in swabs from the back of the nose, versus 57% of those given the malaria drug alone and 12.5% of some other patients who received neither drug.